-- Draft published guidance, including regulations, revenue rulings, revenue procedures, etc.
+- Draft published guidance, including regulations, notices, revenue rulings, and revenue procedures.

 Cutoff for receipt of applications will be midnight EST on the date a vacancy has been determined.
 Applications received after that date, may be considered on future referral lists.
 Notifications will be sent to applicants when application has been referred or not referred.
 The announcement may close prior to 12/29/2023, if management has succeeded in filling all vacancies and has no further use for a standing register.
 RequirementsConditions of Employment